lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 DEM
 "T
 - )"

-NOTES TO INTRODUCTORY STORIES.
+## NOTES TO INTRODUCTORY STORIES.

-6. Invasion of Rome by the Gauls, s.c.
-390. | u
+6. Invasion of Rome by the Gauls, B.C.
+390.

-8. Pyrrhus, �.c.
+8. Pyrrhus, B.C.
 280.

-12. Regulus, 5.c.
+12. Regulus, B.C.
 255.

-18. tanti; *ofsuchgreatvalue" � u
+13. tanti; *of such great value."

-obtinuit; ''prevailed."
+obtinuit; "prevailed."

-14. death of Pompey, 5.c.
+14. death of Pompey, B.C.
 48.

 15. death of Caesar, B.C.
 44.

 16. battle of Actium, B.C.
-81.
+31.

-28. uti nimis exilia; *'for being too slight."
+23. uti nimis exilia; "for being too slight."

-( ] NOTES TO LATIN STORIES.
-B
+## NOTES TO LATIN STORIES.

 7. capitis damnaverunt; ''condemned to death ;" cp.
 180, voti,
 * to pay his vow."
 12. cum ... tum; *notonly . . . but also."